Verify Trust Before You Install

 HackMyAgent scans

-Populates the registry with scan results
+Populates the trust database with scan results

 ai-trust queries